weinman/cnn_lstm_ctc_ocr/src/maptextsynth_deps/README.md

-If this directory is staying here, please enhance the description of the context for it, use, etc.
+This directory currently exists as an intermediate home for interfacing with the MapTextSynthesizer C++ library.
+This will likely be migrated, along with the bulk of data_synth.py into the MapTextSynthesizer repository at a later date.